Marian-Hristov/song-tracker/README.md

 - A recording can only my 9999.9 seconds long
 - For the uploader tests, you need to reset the database for each test
 - For the downloader tests, you need to have the 3 sample songs on the database
+- The GUI needs a few moments to load everything from the database

 # Requirements